 Enable Real-Time Monitoring

 Don’t wait for quarterly compliance reviews.
-Forward your audit logs to SIEM and SOAR pipelines in real time.
+Forward your audit logs to security information and event management (SIEM) and security orchestration, automation and response (SOAR) pipelines in real time.
 Examining audit data months after a breach means you’ve missed your chance to prevent damage.

-Real-time log forwarding allows you to get immediate alerts on suspicious patterns, so you can investigate and remediate before attackers achieve their objectives.
+Real-time log forwarding delivers immediate alerts on suspicious patterns, so you can investigate and remediate before attackers achieve their objectives.

 Test Forensic Readiness